vcc-csc212/sp21-archive/_docs/labs/lab-09/lab-09.md

   <img src="/labs/lab-09/images/tree.png"/>
 </p>

 These types of trees are typically known as "K-Ary Trees" and are implemented in slightly more advanced algorithms than we'll be covering today, so lets simplify things a bit.
-Behold, the Binary Tree!
+Behold, the **Binary Tree**!

 <p align="center">
   <img src="/labs/lab-09/images/binary-tree.png"/>